redox-os/book/src/developer-faq.md

 Read the [Software Rendering](./graphics-windowing.md#software-rendering) section.

-### What is the software and hardware requirements for development?
+### What are the software and hardware requirements for development?

 - If you are using the Podman Build you need any Linux or Unix-like distribution supporting Podman 4.0 or newer and FUSE 3.x (if you have problems with FUSE in the host system there's [this](./advanced-podman-build.md#installing-without-fuse) workaround to run FUSE inside the Podman container instead of host system)
 - If you are using the Native Build a recent Ubuntu, PopOS or Fedora version is recommended